DevExpress-Examples/AspNetCore.Reporting.BestPractices/Readme.md

 This **README** file describes best practices to follow when you develop a web application with DevExpress reporting controls.

 This repository also contains an example application that demonstrates the described techniques.
-This application is split into three projects:
+It includes:

 - [AspNetCore.Reporting.MVC](AspNetCore.Reporting.MVC) - An ASP.NET Core MVC application.
-- [AspNetCore.Reporting.Angular](AspNetCore.Reporting.Angular) - An application with ASP.NET Core backend and Angular frontend.
+- [AspNetCore.Reporting.Angular](AspNetCore.Reporting.Angular) - A solution folder that contains:
+    - `AspNetCore.Reporting.Angular.Server` (ASP.NET Core backend)
+    - `AspNetCore.Reporting.Angular.Client` (Angular frontend)
-- [AspNetCore.Reporting.Common](AspNetCore.Reporting.Common) - Implements services and business logic for the MVC and Angular projects.
+- [AspNetCore.Reporting.Common](AspNetCore.Reporting.Common) - Shared services and business logic used by the MVC and Angular server applications.

 You can use the example code in your web application and modify it for different scenarios.